George Yeardley: Political career in the New World

-Yeardley led the first representative Virginia General Assembly, the legislative House of Burgesses, to meet on American soil.
-It convened at the church in Jamestown on July 30, 1619.
-One of the first acts of this representative body was to set the price of tobacco.
 Yeardley was appointed deputy-governor again in 1625.
 On September 11, 1626, Yeardley presided over the witchcraft inquiry of Joan Wright, the first legal witchcraft inquiry on record against an English settler in any British North American colony.

 He served a second time as governor from March 4, 1626/27 until his death on November 13, 1627.

 Land ownership

 In 1619, he patented 1000 acre of land on Mulberry Island.
 He owned another private plantation upriver on the south side of the James River opposite Tanks Weyanoke, named Flowerdew Hundred, and owned several enslaved persons.
 It is often assumed that Yeardley named this plantation "Flowerdew Hundred" after his wife, as a kind of romantic tribute.
 However, the land appears to have been in use by Stanley Flowerdew, Yeardley's brother-in-law, before it was patented by Yeardley.
 Although George Yeardley acquired the thousand acres that he named Flowerdew Hundred in 1619, it seems very likely that some settlement had begun there before that date, for his brother-in-law Stanley Flowerdew took a shipment of tobacco to England in the same year, probably grown on the same property.
 With a population of about thirty, Flowerdew Hundred Plantation was economically successful with thousands of pounds of tobacco produced along with corn, fish and livestock.
 In 1621 Yeardley paid 120 pounds (possibly a hogshead of tobacco) to build the first windmill in British America.
 The windmill was an English post design and was transferred by deed in the property's 1624 sale to Abraham Piersey, a Cape Merchant of the London Company.
 The plantation survived the 1622 onslaught of Powhatan Indians, losing only six people. so the plantation may have been associated with the Flowerdew name before Yeardley's patent.
 Note that Yeardley named his Mulberry Island plantation "Stanley Hundred", undoubtedly after his Stanley in-laws.
 In other words, both of Yeardley's plantations were named in honor of his wealthy in-laws.
 Clearly, the Yeardley-Flowerdew alliance was as much to do with power politics and social status as with romance.